-Step 3: Create the Service Fabric application deployment step
+Step 3: Create a Service Fabric Deployment Target

 Add a new Service Fabric application deployment step to your project.
 For information about adding a step to the deployment process, see the add step section.

-Step 4: Configure the connection to your Service Fabric application
+Step 5: Configure your Service Fabric Application Step

-Select your Service Fabric package from your package feed.
+Select the Role you assigned your Service Fabric target and select your Service Fabric package from your package feed.

 Select and configure the security mode required to connect to your cluster.
 The various security modes are described in detail in the Deploying to Service Fabric documentation